bdotdub/TriplePlay/README.md

 In your terminal:

-1. Go into the iOS directory: `cd tvOS`
+1. Go into the iOS directory: `cd tvOS/Timehop`
 1. Install Cocoapods: `pod install`
 1. Open project in Xcode: `open Timehop.xcworkspace`